-Winter break is a time for students to relax, refresh, and start forgetting everything they learned in the first semester.
-While winter brain drain is less significant than the summer slide, getting students back into learning mode when they return from break can eat into valuable teaching time.
+School breaks are a time for students to relax, refresh, and start forgetting everything they just learned.
+While the amount of brain drain students have will depend on how long they are away from classes, getting students back into learning mode can eat into valuable teaching time.
 But keeping students’ brains active doesn’t have to mean sending them home with worksheets, book reports, or group projects.
 It can be as simple as suggesting they spend some of their free time on one of these free Google Play and Chrome apps.

 Here are our suggestions for fun and educational apps to keep your students using their brains.

 STEM can help kids develop analytic and problem-solving skills.
 These applications will let them strengthen their left brains without pages of practice problems.

 Kids can create the next viral app with the help of MIT.
 This application connects with the free, web-based MIT App Inventor to teach students how to build applications and let them test their creations on their Android devices.
 This app has users in 195 countries, who’ve created almost 22 million apps.
 Prior coding or design experience isn’t necessary with the thoughtful tutorials, and students of all ages are able to use the application.
 American middle schoolers created an app to help blind classmates navigate school hallways, Nigerian high-schoolers built an app to help police catch traffic offenders, and young Moldovan women made Apa Pura, which helps residents find safe drinking water.
 Overall, MIT AI2 Companion is a simple way for students to learn a new skill at their own pace during break.